CS

 The Verdict

-Buy the Yaris if: you want the lowest running costs, more power, better fuel economy, a longer warranty, and stronger resale.
-It wins on nearly every measurable metric and costs less to buy.
+Buy the Yaris if: the five-star ANCAP rating matters to you, and you want the lowest running costs, a hybrid drivetrain, the longer warranty and stronger resale.
+It wins on nearly every measurable metric except the one on the windscreen.

 Compare both on CarSorted.
 See also: Corolla vs Mazda3.